KamilAdd-Byte/Note-App/README.md

 This application is programmed for two people (couple).
 User adds a receipt (fields: price, place and date operation).

-## H2:
+## MongoDB Atlas:

-This application connect with H2 file.
+This application connect with MongoDb Atlas.

 ## Technologies: